 "We pick up where we left off, and things are just getting increasingly intense.
 At the end of the first season, he's declared martial law, and that doesn't go away.
 That gets even more intense, and there's a feeling of a resistance being formed with Charlie's side of the show.
 Aspects of that continue through the second season in very intense ways.
 So I really can't say much more than that, but the story continues to move forward."

 This will be the first time any MCU Netflix show or series associated with the Defenders Saga has a season pick up immediately after the events of its respective previous season.
-It bucks a frustrating trend from the Netflix shows in which the overall timeline had large gaps between when seasons ended and began, especially since it was made up of six different stories overlapping with one another.
+It bucks a notable trend from the Netflix shows in which the overall timeline had large gaps between when seasons ended and began, especially since it was made up of six different stories overlapping with one another.

 Daredevil: Born Again continues the story laid out in Netflix's Daredevil series and the Defenders Saga behind Matt Murdock and his crew of friends.
 Starring Charlie Cox and Vincent D'Onofrio, the show picks up with Matt Murdock in the midst of his run as Daredevil while Kingpin becomes the Mayor of New York and wreaks havoc on the Big Apple and Hell's Kitchen.
-Daredevil: Born Again Season 2 will debut on Disney+ in March 2026.
+Daredevil: Born Again Season 2 will debut on Disney+ in 2026.

-Spider-Man: Brand New Day is already confirmed to take place well after its predecessor, with set photos indicating it will be set as far as three years after Spider-Man: No Way Home in the MCU timeline.
+Spider-Man: Brand New Day is confirmed to take place well after its predecessor, with set photos indicating it will be set as far as three years after Spider-Man: No Way Home in the MCU timeline.
 This marks a change from the last two Spider-Man movies, which used the same method as Born Again's two seasons by taking place directly next to one another in the grand scheme of the MCU.

 Richard Nebens joined The Direct in March 2020, now serving as the site's Senior Writer and also working as an assistant editor and content creator.
 He started his journalism career as a hobby in 2019 and is passionate about sharing news and stories from the entertainment industry, especially comic book movies, comedy, and sci-fi.
 Richard looks to expand his knowledge about movies and TV every day, and he is eager to stay locked into the latest releases and breaking news at every opportunity.